-Eating is a passion all over Italy
+Eating is a passion all over Italy.

-If you would like him to show you how to make a traditional local dish, it is sufficient to pay for the ingredients and add something extra for his time and trouble.
-He will be happy, and so will you.
-You will never leave the table hungry when you eat with Vittorio.
+If you would like to have a traditional dish made for you, it is sufficient to pay for the ingredients and add something extra for the cook’s time and trouble.
+The cook will be happy, and so will you.
+You will never leave the table hungry.

-Beneath the living rooms the cantina was stacked from top to bottom with wood for cooking and heating.
+Beneath the living rooms, the cantina was stacked from top to bottom with wood for cooking and heating.

 This is the traditional mountain preparation for winter.
 Before 1950 there were no roads, travel was by foot and the climate was a lot harsher.
 It is only in the last 30 years that has it been possible to grow olive trees at this altitude.

 Grocers and supermarkets are now within easy reach, but everyone still cultivates their vegetable garden.
 Old habits and passions die hard, and at the height of the season when there is a glut, peaches, plums, zucchini, tomatoes – fruit and vegetables of every sort – may be seen carried round in baskets from door to door by growers looking for someone to give them to!